 Benjamin and Laura Nourse continued to live to live at 306 Beacon during during the 1882-1883 winter season, but moved thereafter to the Hotel Vendome.
 Laura Nourse continued to own the house and lease it to others.

-During the 1883-1884 winter season, 306 Beacon was the home of leather and morocco dealer Andrew Gerrish Webster and his wife, Lizzie Florence (Briggs) Webster.
+During the 1883-1884 winter season, 306 Beacon was the home of Andrew Gerrish Webster and his wife, Lizzie Florence (Briggs) Webster.
 They previously had lived at the Hotel Huntington (Huntington and Blagden Streets).
-They had moved to 247 Newbury by 1885.
+He was a leather and morocco dealer in partnership with his father, David Locke Webster, and brother, Augustus Floyd Webster.
+Later in 1884, they moved to 334 Beacon to live with his parents, David and Joanna (Ryder) Webster, and by the 1885-1886 winter season, they had moved to a new home they had built at 247 Newbury.

 By the 1885-1886 winter season, it was the home of wine importer and wholesale liquor merchant John Eliot Atkins.
 He had lived at 9 Gloucester in 1885.
 He and his wife, Helen M. (Eastman) Atkins were separated (and were divorced by 1900).